wp-plugins/social-media-widget/readme.txt

 = I can't find my {insert social media service} profile link!
 What is it? = While I attempt to provide you with the most logical guide to start with as default values in the control panel (e.g. http://www.twitter.com/yourname where you just replace yourname), not all of these services follow the same profile links that I provided.
 In some cases, you need to customize your "public link" such as in Yelp, and LinkedIn to use the default urls that I provide.
 If you don't know your public profile, I will have a very hard time figuring it out for you.
 The easiest way to figure it out is to log in to your social media site, and find a button that says, "View Profile."
 This is more often than not the profile URL you should input.
 This is the method I used in adding the default URLs.
 Also note that I don't use all of these social media sites.
 I just created accounts quickly to find a likely default URL.
 They could be wrong.

+Getting your iTunes Ping account information is slightly more difficult.
+You need to load up your Ping profile within iTunes then right click on your name and select "Copy Link."
+Input this into the iTunes Ping option in the Social Media Widget.
+When the user clicks it, it will prompt the user to open up iTunes.
+This will then take them directly to your iTunes Ping account in iTunes.

 = The icons aren't showing up - They are just showing the alt text! = There is probably a compatibility issue with another plugin.
 These things happen.
 Because there are thousands of plugins from thousands of developers, all who develop in completely different ways, there are going to be issues that arise from time-to-time.
 These are more prevalent, however, from plugins that make system-wide changes (such as SEO Packs).
 Try disabling, one at a time, the other plugins until you find that one that is breaking my widget.
 Then e-mail me and tell me which plugin it was.
 I will then try to fix it.
 Unless I know what plugin is breaking it, I won't be able to fix it, ya see?
 There have also been issues with moved wp-content folders or custom WP_CONTENT_URL's that caused the images to break.
 This issue has been resolved since 2.3.